The full-sky Spherical Fourier-Bessel power spectrum in general relativity: Methodology

 The shift on a parameter $\theta$ can be written as

-where the covariance is computed as in equation~\eqref{cov_sfb_kk}.
-On the other hand, the ``\textit{full} analysis'' includes off-diagonal terms $\mathcal{S}_\ell(k,k')$.
+where the covariance is computed as in Eq.~\eqref{cov_sfb_kk}.
+On the other hand, the ``full analysis'' includes off-diagonal terms $\mathcal{S}_\ell(k,k')$.
 For each angular scale $\ell$ and the relative finite set of radial modes $k_i\in[k_1,\dots,k_{n_\ell}]$, the data can be rearranged in a column vector $\mathcal{C}_{\ell}$, so that

 Since $\mathcal{S}_\ell(k_1,k_2)$ is symmetric, only the diagonal and upper-diagonal entries are included.
-In order to be properly combined with the data vector of equation~\eqref{def:slvec}, following~\cite{beware1}, the full 4D-covariance is reshaped by associating to every index $I$ and $J$ of the column vector $\mathcal{C}_{\ell}$ a couple of indeces ($I_1$, $I_2$) and ($J_1$, $J_2$), to encode the two $k$-modes ($k_1,k_2$) for each spectrum.
+In order to be properly combined with the data vector of Eq.~\eqref{def:slvec}, following~\cite{beware1}, the full 4D covariance is reshaped by associating to every index $I$ and $J$ of the column vector $\mathcal{C}_{\ell}$ a couple of indices ($I_1$, $I_2$) and ($J_1$, $J_2$), to encode the two $k$ modes ($k_1,k_2$) for each spectrum.
 The covariance matrix $\mathcal{M}_\ell^{IJ}$ then reads

 One can then write the full expression of the best-fit shift on a parameter $\theta$ as